totten/bknix/README.md

 ## Profiles

-A *profile* is list of packages (e.g.  PHP 7.0 + MySQL 5.7 + Redis 4.0).  `bknix` includes a few profiles designed around the CiviCRM
+A *profile* is list of packages (e.g. PHP 7.0 + MySQL 5.7 + Redis 4.0 + NodeJS 6.14).  `bknix` includes a few profiles designed around the
-system-requirements:
+CiviCRM system-requirements:

 * [dfl](profiles/dfl/default.nix): An in-between set of packages.
 This is a good default for middle-of-the-road testing/development.
 * [min](profiles/min/default.nix): An older set of packages based on minimum system requirements.